 Sharon Mills Draper is an American children’s writer, professional educator, and the 1997 National Teacher of the Year.
 She is a five-time winner of the Coretta Scott King Award for books about the young and adolescent African-American experience.
 She is known for her Hazelwood and Jericho series, Copper Sun, Double Dutch, Out of My Mind and Romiette and Julio.

-Henry Louis “Skip” Gates Jr. is an American literary critic, professor, historian, filmmaker, and public intellectual who serves as the Alphonse Fletcher University Professor and Director of the Hutchins Center for African and African American Research at Harvard University.
-He is a Trustee of the Gilder Lehrman Institute of American History.
-He rediscovered the earliest African-American novels, long forgotten, and has published extensively on appreciating African-American literature as part of the Western canon.
+Henry Louis “Skip” Gates Jr. is an American literary critic, professor, historian, and filmmaker who serves as the Alphonse Fletcher University Professor and the director of the Hutchins Center for African and African American Research at Harvard University.
+He is a trustee of the Gilder Lehrman Institute of American History.
+He rediscovered the earliest known African-American novels, long forgotten, and has published extensively on the recognition of African-American literature as part of the Western canon.